jjst/jjst.github.io/content/rc-return-statement.md

 (Spoiler alert: I do)

 For me, the Recurse Center meant having the time and freedom to code for myself, with no constraints whatsoever.
-But also the freedom to not code when I didn't want to.
+But also (after 5 years as a full-time engineer) the freedom to not code when I didn't want to.

 This meant I spent most of my first week helping people and [pairing](https://en.wikipedia.org/wiki/Pair_programming) on their own projects, or on Hackerrank or Project Euler problems (people pair a lot at RC).